Exploring 11 world biosphere reserves in Vietnam

 Langbiang is the first World Biosphere in the Central Highlands that was recognized by UNESCO on June 9, 2015.
 Langbiang is truly an attractive and special destination for nature lovers.

-charitynagator.org 4 WANEE asia
+charitynagator.org 4 WANEE Go-WILD

 Exploring 11 world biosphere reserves in Vietnam 11